opticdev/openapi-gen-go-gin/README.md

 1. Start the app, `go run main.go`.
     - It will run on port `8080`.
 1. Start the Optic proxy, `optic capture --reverse-proxy openapi.yml http://localhost:8080`.
+    - The URL specified in the command is where our app is listening.
+It is the destination the proxy will forward to.
     - The output should tell you, but the proxy will default to running on port `8000`.
 1. Send traffic to the Optic proxy by running, `./curl.sh`.
     - Take a peek inside this script too.
 It's just running `curl` commands for the API endpoints.